MotoGP Season Kicks Off Under The Lights This Weekend

 With some of the closest racing witnessed in 2012, and further improvements to the bikes across the class during preseason, the 2013 season opener under the Losail floodlights in eagerly awaited.
 Red Bull KTM Ajo’s Luis Salom finished Jerez testing fastest, and with Estrella Galicia 0,0’s Alex Rins and Team Calvo’s Maverick Viñales close behind, the KTM has been confirmed as the package to beat.
 Viñales will start in Qatar with a slight handicap as he lost a fingertip during the final test, yet he will still be viewed as one of the season favourites.

 Rins’ teammate, Alex Márquez, starts the season in from as well, and will be hoping to emulate the success of his older brother Marc in the lower classes.
 Fighting with the front runners will also be Mapfre Aspar Team Moto3’s Jonas Folger, who finished last season very strongly, whilst San Carlo Team Italia’s Romano Fenati will be hoping to repeat, or better, his second place at the Qatar circuit from last year.
-Throw into the mix a reshuffled Mahindra Racing team with Suter-developed technology and a rider line-up with Efrén Vázquez and Miguel Oliveira, and he list of potential winners is a long one.
+Throw into the mix a reshuffled Mahindra Racing team with Suter-developed technology and a strong rider line-up with Efrén Vázquez and Miguel Oliveira, and he list of potential winners is a long one.

 Salom’s teammates Zulfahmi Khairuddin and Arthur Sissis or Racing Team Germany’s Jack Miller and John McPhee all have the possibility to be in the mix after impressing in testing, whilst with newbies such as Red Bull MotoGP Rookies champion Florian Alt on his Kiefer Racing bike or Marc VDS Racing Team’s Livio Loi, the season opener promises to be spectacular.